-Co Upon completion of this course, students will be able to PSO addressed CL No Co-1 Understand the roles and skills of community organization.
+Co Upon completion of this course, students will be able to PSO addressed CL No • Co-1 Understand the roles and skills of community organization.
 PSO-2 U Co-2 Differentiate the integrative and disintegrative process PSO-2 An in thecommunity.
 Co-3 Distinguish the community organization and PSO-2 An communitydevelopment.
-Co-4 Understand, respond and practice the methods PSO-2 U ofcommunity organization.
-Co-5 Apply and analyse the intervention techniques in crisis PSO-1 Ap situation.
-Co-6 Understand the social action as a social work method.
-PSO-3 U Co-7 Develop the personality requirement as a social activist PSO-3 С C0-7 Develop the personality requirement as a social activist 150-3
+Co-4 Understand, respond and practice the methods of community organization.
+PSO-2 U orcommunity organization.
+Co-5 Apply and analyse the intervention techniques in crisis PSO-1 Ap situation. Со-6 Understand the social action as a social work method.
+PSO-3 U Co-7 Develop the personality requirement as a social activist PSO-3 С